 You can qualify for provincial benefits even if you’ve never worked.
 However, they only apply if your total family income falls below a certain amount.
 This amount differs from province to province.
 Keep in mind family income doesn’t affect the approval process for other types of disability benefits.

 You apply for provincial disability benefits with your local agency or program.
 As usual, your doctor will need to provide a report or certificate confirming you cannot work because of your medical condition.

 For denials, you can appeal internally within the agency or program.
 In some provinces, you can also appeal to an outside tribunal for a final decision.
 Check with your province for the proper procedures.

 Disability tax credit

-Qualifying for this credit can get some of your previous taxes refunded, depending on your condition’s timeline.
+Qualifying for this credit can refund some of your previous taxes, depending on your condition’s timeline.
 You apply by filling out a T2201 form and sending it to Revenue Canada.

 If Revenue Canada denies your claim, you can request an internal appeal.
 If that appeal fails, then you must go to the Tax Court of Canada to appeal again.

 How to Win Disability Benefits for Back Problems